Key insights

 Vendor exploitation is becoming a common occurrence, not only affecting third parties, but also their clients.
 As convenient as it may be to outsource control domains, the technical specificity of complex processes cannot be thoroughly communicated within contracts.

-A tendency to rely too much on vendors is becoming more apparent in our society.
+While vendors are a necessity for any organization, it’s important to protect your infrastructure with vendor assessment and oversight when depending on them for critical business function domains.
 Organizations should consider taking more control while educating and empowering their internal cybersecurity teams to apply stronger standards to suit their specific and complex needs.

-Establishing decisive response planning
+Establish decisive response planning

 All organizations should establish structured response plans for cyber incidents, including a business continuity plan, disaster recovery plan, and an incident response plan.